NicMagnier/mob.lua/README.md

 ## Chains

 The result of a query is an object that contain the list of entities.
-The object also include a selection of functions that can be chained to manipulate even more the list of entities
+The object also includes a selection of functions that can be chained to manipulate even more the list of entities

 ```lua